Moving to Alaska 101

 Moving rates are based on several factors — where you’re moving to and from, how much you’re moving and when you’re moving — so prices will vary.
 The best way to determine how much an Alaskan move will cost is to get a quote from each service type you’re considering.
 It’s easy to get U-Pack quotes online or over the phone to compare.
 When checking prices for different services, remember to add all fees (fuel, taxes, etc.) to get the final price, if they aren’t included.

 What is the cheapest way to move to Alaska?

 U-Pack is one of the fastest, easiest and most affordable ways to move to Alaska.
 Many find it a great value because the price includes moving equipment, fuel, transportation, and liability coverage.
-Get a quote from U-Pack to compare rates.

 Is it true that I can get paid to move there?

 That’s just a myth!
 But you can get paid to live there after establishing residency and applying for the Permanent Fund Dividend (PFD).
 Read more about the Alaska PFD.